 Does your Biography become your Biology?

 was a decade of learning and working across the world with all manor of health practitioners, doctors, teachers and mentors.
-As the evidence of the accurateness of this language and importance of the story grew I really had no choice, I had to evolve.
+As the evidence of the accurateness of this language and importance of the story grew, I really had no choice, I had to evolve.
 My decision to open up my mind to see the bigger picture turned me into a bit of a health detective and strategist.
 In my work I am always determined to reconstruct the map back to health from my client’s life story and to decipher clues from their symptoms.
-Nutrition is, of course, still a most fundamental and valuable tool - However, if you don’t know where you are going or how to get there, packing a healthy lunch might not get you far enough.
+Nutrition is still a fundamental and valuable tool for me or course.
+However, if you don’t know where you are going or how to get there, packing a healthy lunch might not get you far enough.

 the University of Colorado, says that the signals that the immune system (largely located in your gut) sends up to the brain when it perceives a threat, “potently alter neural activity… everything that flows from neural activity, mainly behaviour, thought and mood.”
 This means that your gut and the parts of the immune system that are in your gut, have significant control over your thoughts and your mood.
 Diving even deeper, we also know that your immune system can be triggered by stress the same way it is triggered by foreign bacteria and viruses.
 This means that when you are stressed, what appears to be a typical “sickness response” can in fact be a “stress response.”
 Your immune system sees stress as an attack on the body.
 This is one of most obvious ways your body tells you that the current stress in your life is making you sick, or maybe even killing you.
 When your immune system senses stress it tells your brain to mount a defensive response.
 Suddenly you have a ‘random’ cold.
 When the stress is over or resolved, suddenly your cold is too.
 Or, if your adrenals are strong, you get sick after that event is over (when your adrenaline and cortisol run out.)
 Sadly, we most often dismiss the messenger as a ‘24 hour bug,’ or a mistake by ‘my stupid body.’
 The message goes underground... until next time.

-Here is the imperative question we must ask then: What would happen if you added up a lifetime of stress?
+So here is the imperative question we must ask then: What would happen if you added up a lifetime of stress?
 If you took family, relationship, tragedy, work, divorce, abuse, trauma, death and accidents, and then put them into this context?
-Would you continue to ignore the ‘random’ stomach bugs and the migraines?
+What if you add in the crisis of 2020?
+What if you had a solid grasp of what it means when I say that stress happens in the body?
+And, what if you knew that those thought patterns of yours triggered a cascade of neurotransmitters and hormones in your body that damaged your intestinal lining, causing "IBS" after you ate that hot dog.
+Would you continue to ignore the ‘random’ stomach bugs, the migraines and your thinning hair or bleeding gums?
 Would you dismiss how tired you get right after lunch or around 4 pm every day or how you wake up at 2 am almost every night?
-Would you simply accept how bloated you feel after eating or all those recurrent infections?
+Would you simply accept how bloated you feel after eating and just keep popping antibiotics for those recurring infections?

 You probably wouldn’t.